PEZ/clerk/README.md

 ## Caveats

-Analytics, tag manager, history change
+**IMPORTANT**: If you are using some kind of analytics (like Google Analytics) for stats on site usage for your SPA, take care with any history change events resulting in ”virtual” page hits.
+Clerk uses the browser's history state to store the current scroll position for the page.
+Specifically, *the default History Change Trigger of Google Tag Manager can't be used as is*.
+You risk spamming your stats with ”page views” that really are just the user scrolling.

+## What About the Name?

+*In Scotland, the term scrow was used from about the 13th to the 17th centuries for scroll, writing, or documents in list or schedule form.
+There existed an office of Clerk of the Scrow (Rotulorum Clericus) meaning the Clerk of the Rolls or Clerk of the Register.* (From [WikiPedia].(https://en.wikipedia.org/wiki/Scroll#Scotland))

+Also, it is quite beautiful to imagine that with some projects maybe [Secretary](https://github.com/gf3/secretary), [Accountant](https://github.com/venantius/accountant) and Clerk will work together to get the SPA to behave according to the expectations of its users.

+## Feedback Welcome

+Questions, suggestions, PRs.
+Just throw it at me.
+File issues at will.
+You can also most often find me at the [Clojurians Slack](https://clojurians.slack.com).
+Have praise?
+Tweet it!
+Tag [@pappapez](https://twitter.com/pappapez).

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Peter Strömberg

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License, either version 1.0 or (at your option) any later version.